HPC Practice SLURM

 - Preambule: Softwares to install before connecting to a distant linux server

-- Practice 1: Get connecting on a linux server by
+- Practice 1: Connect o a linux server with

 - Practice 6: Launch analyses